jwharm/java-gi/docs/templates.md

 # Gtk Composite template classes

-A class with a `@GtkTemplate` annotation will be registered as a Gtk composite template class when you register it with `TemplateTypes.register(classname)`.
+A class with a `@GtkTemplate` annotation will be registered as a Gtk composite template class by Java-GI.
 Use the `@GtkTemplate` annotation to specify the UI file and the name that your class is referred to from the UI file.
 The path to the UI file is a GResource path.

 ## Example